LanderlYoung/LanderlYoung/README.md

 ## Welcome to my digital garage 🚀

 As a Software Engineer for a decad, I primarily focus on Android development using `Java` and `Kotlin`.
 However, my skillset extends to iOS development, where I've worked extensively with `Objective-C`.
-During certain phases of my career, I've delved into low-level projects, exploring Linux kernel features, writing C/C++ code, playing with C++ templates, etc.
+During certain phases of my career, I've delved into low-level projects, exploring Linux kernel features, writing `C`/`C++` code, playing with `C++` templates, etc.

 Beyond my professional endeavors, GitHub is a delightful sanctuary where I can play with code like a digital garage.